 The ATO also has a video explaining how a Member can start to pay benefits to themselves and what conditions they need to meet in order to make income stream payment.
 Please see the video below.

 Trustees must minute their decision to start a Pension so that it can come into effect.
 Feel free to use our templates for a Pension Commencement Minute (pdf) (Word), to document your decision.
 There are many more documents available for download from our free downloads section.

 The Coronavirus has negatively affected the pension account balances of many SMSF Members.
-To assist Members with pension accounts, the government has halved the minimum annual payment required for the 2019-2020 and 2020-21 financial years.
+To assist Members with pension accounts, the government has halved the minimum annual payment required for the 2020 – 2023 financial years.
 For a video explaining this, please see our Coronavirus Relief page.